10 Most-Read @CHM Blogs of 2017

 2017 proved a remarkable year for computing and the Computer History Museum (CHM) in many ways, and we’ve documented it all on our blog.
 We’ve celebrated anniversaries of companies, technologies, and innovations that have profoundly shaped the way we communicate, access information, and do business; revisited inspiring CHM Live conversations; and dove into our archives to bring you the best of computer history.
-We’ve hosted the thoughts and stories of guest bloggers, like Photoshop Hall of Famer Bert Monroy and Becoming Hewlett Packard authors Webb McKinney and Philip E. Meza; shared the community impact of our education programs; and highlighted the important work of our Center for Software History and Exponential Center.
+We’ve hosted the thoughts and stories of guest bloggers, like Photoshop Hall of Famer Bert Monroy and Becoming Hewlett Packard authors Webb McKinney and Philip E. Meza; shared the community impact of our education programs; and highlighted the important work of our Software History Center and Exponential Center.
 With 56 posts from contributors throughout the Museum and the computing community, 2017 has been a record-breaking year for our blog.
 Join us as we revisit our 10 most-read blogs of 2017.

 By Hansen Hsu | February 7, 2017